txnimc/TonisMMCLicense/index.md

 In short, this license is intended to be mostly open source with a few protections for mod authors.
 If you just want to use this as a dependency for something, go ahead!
 If you want to fork it, please read:

+## Can I use this in my modpacks?

-- You can use this mod in your modpack without asking, as long as it's downloaded from Curseforge or Modrinth.
+Yes, of course! you can use this mod in your modpack without asking, as long as it's downloaded from the official Curseforge or Modrinth link.

+# Can I fork this mod?

+Yes, however, you must split 50% of the revenue with the original author.
+You may not relicense the software.
+You may not reupload it to other sites besides Curseforge or Modrinth.

+## Can I use this as a separate dependency for my own mods?

-- You can compile against this mod and use it as a library, but you may not JIJ it or bundle it with your mod.
+You can compile against this mod and use it as a library, but you may not JIJ it or bundle it with your mod.
 It should be marked as a dependency on Curseforge or Modrinth.

-- If you want to fork this mod, you can do so, but you must split 50% of the revenue with the original author.
-You may not relicense the software.
-- You may not reupload this to other sites besides Curseforge or Modrinth.
+## Can I copy this bit of code I saw?

-- You may copy small parts of this mod, such as individual functions and the build script, if used in another mod with different functionality.
+Yes!
+Just be respectful.
+You may copy small parts of this mod, such as individual functions and the build script, if used in another mod with different functionality.
 You may not copy a substantial amount of the mod, or copy code from this mod to use in competing mods that serve a similar purpose.

+---

-- If you're confused about any of this, you should ask me directly.
+If you're confused about any of this, you should ask me directly.

 ```
 Toni's MMC License